Garlic is a cool-weather perennial plant commonly planted in the cool of autumn or in early spring.

 Companion plants.
 Beets, brassicas or cabbage family plants, celery, chamomile, lettuce, tomatoes, and strawberries.
 Avoid planting garlic with beans or peas.
 Do not follow onion family crops.

 Garlic Care.
 Garlic requires time to develop bulbs; if plants begin to flower in spring or seed stalks begin to form, pick or break them off promptly allowing the plant to devote its energy to developing bulbs.
-After flowers form and stems yellow in summer, bend the stems sharply to the ground (this is called “lodging”).
-Lodging prompts bulb formation; bulbs will grow with little or no top growth.
-Stop watering about one month after lodging unless the weather is very hot and dry.
+After flowers form and stems yellow in summer, stop watering for about unless the weather is very hot and dry; bulbs will finish development during this time.

 Container Growing Garlic.
 Garlic can be grown in containers as long as it is positioned in a warm spot and gets regular water.
 Because garlic requires a long growing period, you may want to interplant garlic with lettuce or another green.